wqferr/lua-vectorize/README.md

 -- Evaluate sin at every point of t local s = vec.sin(t) -- or local s = t:sin()
-local area = vec.trapz(s, t) -- integrate using trapezoid rule print(area) -- 2.0
+local area = vec.trapz(s, t) -- integrate using trapezoid rule print(area) -- 1.99

--- Allows for in-place operations
--- to avoid unnecessary allocs local x = vec.linspace(-2, 2, 1001)
+-- Allows for in-place operations to avoid unnecessary allocs local x = vec.linspace(-2, 2, 1001)
 for _ = 1, 1000 do
     x:sin_()
-    --   ^ extra _ at the end of the function name stores --     result in the same variable, or you can define --     a destination vector as an additional parameter --     see FunctionReference.md for more information end print(x) -- sin(sin(sin(sin(...sin(x)))))
+    --   ^ Extra _ at the end of the function name stores --     result in the same variable, or you can define --     a destination vector as an additional parameter.
+    --     See FunctionReference.md for more information
+end
+print(x) -- sin(sin(sin(sin(...sin(x)))))
 ```